 - Food sensitivities

 - Chemical sensitivities

 Where to Start If You’re Dealing with Both Mold Toxicity and Lyme Disease

-Clearing the body of immune system-suppressing mold and mycotoxins will allow your immune system to come back “online” and better target chronic infections.
-Clearing mold and mycotoxins first can also improve gut health; your gut contains 70-80 percent of your immune system, so having a healthy gut is also an important prerequisite for Lyme disease recovery.
+Clearing the body of immune system-suppressing mold and mycotoxins will allow your immune system to become stronger and better at targeting chronic infections.
+Clearing mold and mycotoxins first can also improve gut health; your gut contains 70-80 percent of your immune system, so having a healthy gut is essential for Lyme disease recovery.

 Testing for Mold Toxicity

 When mold toxicity is suspected, it is critical to test one’s living environment and body to ascertain whether mold and mycotoxin exposures are an issue.
 For environmental testing, I prefer the EMMA (Environmental Mold and Mycotoxin Assessment) test from Real Time Labs (I have no affiliation with the lab).
 The EMMA test provides more data than the ERMI test because it tests for mycotoxins and mold species; however, it’s also not as expensive as a specialist-administered home test.
 The results of the EMMA test can give you direction as to whether or not it’s worth paying someone to inspect your home.